 Furthermore, the use of such a resource for your ICT means you are engaging with people who know how to look after your system best.
 You directly receive all the critical aspects, such as security, updates, flexibility and education.
 This means your provider keeps you safe, and helps you learn how to stay safe.

-Managed Services is also about convenience
+It’s also about convenience

 A dedicated Managed Services team is as familiar with your needs as you are, particularly if they help you determine them.
 This paves the way for superlative service provision, as well as the chance to future-proof your ICT needs.
 You also receive a more streamlined service.
 There is no lag time between entities who manage the hardware and software.